-How Do I Choose the Right Type of Machine for My Business?
+How Do I Choose the Right Type of Commercial Ice Maker for My Business?

-There are all types of ice makers on the market that are designed to meet specific business needs.
-Whether you run a restaurant, hotel, clinic, or manufacturing plant, there is likely an ice machine that is perfect for you.
-Below are some of the commercial ice machine types and what they do:
+Commercial ice makers come in all shapes, sizes, and styles to meet specific business needs.
+Whether you run a restaurant, hotel, clinic, or manufacturing plant, there is an ice machine that is perfect for you.
+Below are some of the types of ice makers for different business needs:

 How Do I Select the Right Type of Ice Cube?